Andrewwold/Class_git_project/README.md

-# This is an awesome readme file for our class example project
+# This is a readme file for our class example project